This page is also available as a tri-fold brochure (PDF) for printing and distribution.

 If you had an NDE, you are not alone and have not lost your mind.

-When NDErs own their experience and have somebody who really knows about it, understands, and gives them the information they need, then those men and women combat veterans can begin to heal.
+When NDErs own their experience and have somebody to talk with who really knows about it, understands, and gives them the information they need, then those men and women combat veterans can begin to heal.

-Diane Corcoran was a past president of the International Association for Near-Death Studies (IANDS), which aims to educate people about the phenomenon and support those who have gone through it.
-She’s a retired Army colonel and nurse, serving from the Vietnam War through Desert Storm, and holds a doctorate in management.
-Corcoran didn’t know what a Vietnam War soldier was trying to tell her in 1969 about his near-death experience on the battlefield.
+Diane Corcoran was past-president of the International Association for Near-Death Studies (IANDS), which aims to educate people about the phenomenon and support those who have gone through it.
+Deceased in 2023, she was a retired Army colonel and nurse, serving from the Vietnam War through Desert Storm, and held a doctorate in nurse management.
+In 1969, Corcoran didn’t know what a Vietnam War soldier was trying to tell her about his near-death experience on the battlefield.
 The term was unknown at the time, and Colonel Corcoran could see that what he had gone through was life-changing.
 She recognized that it was a profound and extremely emotional experience.
 He was so worried that he would not be believed.
-Following are excerpts from interviews with Diane Corcoran.
+In current military parlance, he had suffered a "moral injury."
+Following are excerpts from interviews with retired Colonel Corcoran.

-Since that day more than 40 years ago, I have made it my mission to learn more about those who report near-death experiences, especially combat veterans.
+Since that day more than 40 years ago, I have made it my mission to learn more about those who report near-death experiences (NDEs), especially combat veterans.

 Gradually, I came to believe that many soldiers were having near-death experiences as bombs exploded and gunfire nearly took their lives.
-However many were uncomfortable sharing what happened and felt they had no one to talk to.
-But I knew they needed an outlet – someone to share their life-transforming experience with, who wouldn’t be dismissive or think they were crazy.
+But many were uncomfortable sharing what happened and felt they had no one to talk to.
+But I knew they needed an outlet – someone to share their life-transforming experience with – who wouldn’t be dismissive or think they were crazy.

-While clinicians in most healthcare environments may have little knowledge of the NDE and its consequences, additional barriers exist in the military setting because the NDE and its consequences run counter to military culture.
+Although clinicians in most healthcare environments may have little knowledge of NDEs and their consequences, additional barriers exist in the military setting because NDEs and their consequences run counter to military culture.

-There are many issues, and one of them relates to privacy and fear of disclosing the NDE to military commanders or healthcare providers.
+There are many issues, one of which relates to privacy and fear of disclosing an NDE to military commanders or healthcare providers.
 You may be asked to talk to your psychiatrist or psychologist in strict confidentiality, yet they may interpret the NDE as a mental health issue and put that into your record.
-When providers do not know about NDEs, they may think you have a mental illness and treat it with medication or other inappropriate interventions.
+When providers do not know about NDEs, they may think you have a mental illness and treat it with medication or other inappropriate intervention.

-The military depends on structure and discipline, and this often runs counter to common aftereffects of NDEs.
+The military depends on structure and discipline, and this type of environment often runs counter to common aftereffects of NDEs.
 Common effects include changed attitudes and beliefs, such as a philosophy of nonviolence, extreme appreciation of nature, high empathy and affection, and different priorities for time management.

-A US Army study released in 2004 and published in the New England Journal of Medicine reports that for US soldiers returning from Iraq, the total number of combat stress casualties might range from a one-in-five ratio to one in three.
+A US Army study released in 2004 and published in the New England Journal of Medicine reported that for US soldiers returning from Iraq, the total number of combat stress casualties might range from a one-in-five ratio to one-in-three.
 Of 6,000 returning vets, nearly one out of every five returning from Iraqi combat experienced anxiety, depression, or post-traumatic stress disorder (PTSD).
-The study estimated that 17 percent of soldiers coming home from Iraq and Afghanistan are suffering from PTSD, along with anxiety and depression.
-By comparison, for Gulf War veterans ten years earlier, PTSD rates hover at nine percent.
+The study estimated that 17% of soldiers coming home from Iraq and Afghanistan are suffering from PTSD, along with anxiety and depression.
+By comparison, for Gulf War veterans 10 years earlier, PTSD rates hover at 9%.
 The research was performed at the Walter Reed Army Medical Center and suggests that the military must continue to fight the stigma attached to mental health.

 NDEs are occurring in these circumstances and have been demonstrated by former ABC news anchor Bob Woodruff, who was nearly killed in Iraq when a roadside bomb exploded near the tank he was riding.
 As reported by the Associated Press, Woodruff, while answering questions publicly for the first time since his release, told reporters, "When it actually exploded, I don’t remember that.
 But I do remember immediately at that moment that I saw my body floating below me and a kind of whiteness."